Chest Tube for a Collapsed Lung

 When Does It Become Dangerous?

 A small pneumothorax may cause mild shortness of breath and can sometimes be observed.
-But when air continues to build and cannot escape, pressure rises.
-That pressure can collapse the lung completely and even shift the windpipe and compress the heart.
-This is called a tension pneumothorax, and it is a true emergency.
+But if air continues to accumulate and cannot escape, pressure inside the chest rises with each breath.
+Eventually, that pressure can collapse the lung completely and begin pushing the mediastinum, the central structures of the chest, toward the opposite side.

 What Is a Chest Tube?